Xilmi/Rotp-Fusion/README.md

 ## What's New

+2024.10.12 (BR)
+- Fixed Research bubble not always being up to date.
+- Fixed Advisor Messages not always fitting inside the box.

 2024.10.11 (BR)
 - Fixed All race name being the same when "Base Species Nominal Names" option was set.